• Skip to primary navigation

 Jump to Recipe - Print Recipe

-This water combines fresh cucumber, bright lemon, earthy ginger, and spicy jalapeño for a lively, tasty, and visually appealing beverage you can enjoy any time your regular water just seems a bit too dull.
+This lively, tasty, and visually appealing ginger and cucumber water is perfect for any time your regular water just seems a bit too dull.

 Two Cloves Kitchen, as an Amazon Affiliate, makes a small percentage from qualified sales made through affiliate links at no cost to you.